lukas-vlcek/mvn-gradle-es-plugin-test/README.md

 As we can see the folder `build/distributions/` contains all the artifacts we would like to deploy into target maven repository.

-However, we can see that maven deployed only the following:
+However, maven `deploy` phase deployed only the `pom` file like this:

 ```bash
 [...]